radian-software/straight.el/README.md

 command.
 If it makes a mistake, then you can manually customize `straight-find-flavor`.

-For about 100 packages on an SSD, this takes about 500ms.
+For about 100 packages on an SSD, calling `find(1)` to detect modifications takes about 500ms.
 You can save this time by customizing `straight-check-for-modifications`.

-The default value is `at-startup`.
-If you change this to `never`, then `straight.el` will not check for package modifications, and you will have to manually (or programmatically) call `straight-rebuild-package` when you modify a file and need a package rebuilt.

-You can also change it to `live`, which means that `straight.el` will use `before-save-hook` in order to detect modifications as you make them.
-This saves init time, but has a caveat: namely, that modifications made outside Emacs or in some way that bypasses `before-save-hook` are not detected.
+This is a list of symbols which determines how `straight.el` detects package modifications.
+The default value is `(find-at-startup find-when-checking)`, which means that `find(1)` is used to detect modifications at startup, and also when you invoke `M-x straight-check-package` or `M-x straight-check-all`.
+If you prefer to avoid this performance hit, or do not have `find(1)` installed, then you can remove these symbols from the list.
+In that case, you will probably want to add `check-on-save` to the list.
+This causes `straight.el` to use `before-save-hook` to detect package modifications as you make them (modifications made by the `straight.el` repository management commands are also detected).
+This reduces init time, but modifications made outside of Emacs (or modifications that bypass `before-save-hook`) are not detected.
 Pull requests extending the number of cases in which `straight.el` is able to detect live modifications are welcome.
-Also, for the sake of efficiency, live modification checking is restricted to subdirectories of `~/.emacs.d/straight/repos`, so you must put your local repositories into that directory for live modification detection to work.
+Also, for the sake of efficiency, this form of modification checking is restricted to subdirectories of `~/.emacs.d/straight/repos`, so you must put your local repositories into that directory for it to work.
 (Pull requests to change this would be welcome.)

+If you prefer to eschew automatic package rebuilding entirely, you can just set `straight-check-for-modifications` to `nil`.
+In that case, packages will only be rebuilt when metadata (e.g. the recipe or the Emacs version) changes, or when you manually invoke `M-x straight-rebuild-package` or `M-x straight-rebuild-all`.

-On Microsoft Windows, live modification checking is enabled by default, since `find(1)` is generally not available.
+On Microsoft Windows, `find(1)` is generally not available, so the default value of `straight-check-for-modifications` is instead `(check-on-save)`.

 #### Customizing how packages are built